-The Project expects to see the action taken within the context that the learning takes place.
+We expect to see the action taken within the context that the learning takes place.
 For example, in education this would mean within the pupil's life or the scope of their course, institution or specialism.
 In community this would mean at home or within the boundaries of that community.
-In the workplace it means within the bounds of that workplace or its customers, suppliers, market place or sector.
+In the workplace it means within the bounds of that workplace or its customers, suppliers, marketplace or sector.